decawas/cursle/README.md

 ## Arguments:

---daily - gives you the same word as on New York Times, based on GMT only<br />
+--daily - gives you a daily challenge, based on GMT only<br />
 --tries [int] - set the number of attempts you can make<br />
---gamecode [int] - this is a number that sets what word you get in case you had a cool word that you want to do again or to send to a friend<br />
+--wordcode [int] - this is a number that sets what word you get in case you had a cool word that you want to do again or to send to a friend<br />
 --lang - lets you enter a language code to use a language other than english, based on ISO-639-1 language codes.  __this argument can not be used with --daily and --daily will take priority__

 ## Languages: